exercism/arturo/exercises/practice/space-age/.docs/instructions.append.md

 # Track-specific information

-In this exercise, you will be expected to return the ages using a [physical quantity] with a custom unit.
+In this exercise, you will be expected to return the ages using a [physical quantity] with a custom unit representing the length of a single year on a that planet.
 In Arturo, a quantity consists of a numerical amount and an associated [unit of measurement][unit-of-measurement].

 ```arturo
 length: 10`m